vaibhavsagar/website/content/blog/haskell-state.md

 gave up the last time because none of the State exercises were making sense and I found myself leaning so heavily on the solutions that I wasn't actually learning anything.
-This time I was much better prepared after watching lots of CanFPG talks, reading lots of blog posts and writing a little Haskell, and I easily cleared the State hurdle.
+This time I was much better prepared after watching lots of [CanFPG](http://www.meetup.com/CanFPG/) talks, reading lots of blog posts and writing a little Haskell, and I easily cleared the State hurdle.
 In fact, I'm now going to demonstrate how you (yes, _you_) could have come up with it (with a little help).

-The fundamental insight of State is that it is a function that takes a value of type `s` and returns a tuple of some value `a` and a new value of type `s`:
+The fundamental insight of state is that it can be represented by a function that takes a value of type `s` and returns a tuple of some value `a` and a new value of type `s`:

 ```haskell
 newtype State s a = State { runState :: s -> (a,s) }